Rabek009/MoreGamemodes/README.md

 | Enable stop              |
 | Can be given to crewmate |

+##### Newsletter
+Gives you info about how many people died and how they died, how many roles are alive.
+Everyone can get this item.<br>

 ### Battle royale
 Everyone is impostors.
 Clik kill button to attack.
 If you get hit, you lose 1 live.
 When your lives drop down to 0, you die and lose.<br>
 Last one alive wins!
 No reporting, emergiencies, venting and sabotaging.
 Depending on options you see arrow to nearst player.<br>